ericbmerritt/blog/_posts/2011-12-05-team-development-with-git.md

 serves as the central reference point, the tip of development for the project.
 No one pushes Work In Progress (WIP) code to this repository and no single person owns it.
-It exists to hold the history of the 'thing' that is currently in production or that will be in production and it is the point that Developers rebase their work in process code on.
+It exists to hold the history of the product that is currently in production or that will be in production and it is the point that Developers rebase their work in while developing their code.

-There is a bit of a mind hacks going on here that I encourage you keep intact.
+There is a bit of a mind hack going on here that I encourage you keep intact.
 That is the 'sacredness' of canonical.
-It should never become something that a developer pushes too has part of his daily workflow.
+It should never become something that a developer pushes too as part of his daily workflow.
 It should always carry the sense that things that go into it are important.
 In my experience this vastly reduces the screw-ups, bugs, bad pushes etc that can be so painful to a team.
 It also helps